-If you need help, visit our cleaners’ shop and check out the residential customer profile worksheets PRODUCT (version) to help with this process.
+If you need help, visit our cleaners’ shop and check out the residential customer profile worksheets PRODUCT (version) to help with the process of taking good notes.
 These worksheets will assist you to outline each area of the house.
 Separating the needs from the kitchen and the tasks of the bathrooms and bedrooms and such.

-With these sheets, you will be able to write down the square footage of each room.
+With these sheets, you will be able to write down the square footage of each room too.

 FYI: Deep, spring, detail cleaning is typically done twice a year.
 So keeping these sheets on hand can be useful for your house cleaning business all year.

 In fact, we have used these worksheets for many of our residential cleaning customers over the past 27 years in the cleaning industry!

 The 3 factors to consider when pricing house cleaning.